smithWEBtek/swt-v3/lib/posts/008-data-model.md

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTot9BkPEzMHbP4uWvww0QMhOYhDbT_Pa224lyDMJr7ZpJk7Bb0)
 Columbo (the great 70s TV detective) would often solve a case with small bits of seemingly unimportant information.
 The unwitting suspect would admit to key points while Columbo quietly built his case.

-This post covers some good habits for preparing a solid dataset in your development project for Sinatra, Rails, React, jQuery, javascript, React, Redux or anytime you need a sample dataset and database for developement.
+This post covers some good habits for preparing a solid dataset in your development project for Sinatra, Rails, React, jQuery, javascript, React, Redux or anytime you need a sample dataset and database for development.

 For applications that require a database, there are steps I follow that help me ensure my data is solid before I write any of the application logic or client side views.
 Like Columbo, this helps me eliminate things that would otherwise clutter my thinking as I develop, debug and add abstraction to my application.